realityexpander/jpages/src/main/java/org/elegantobjects/jpages/LibraryApp/README.md

 - Some constructors use code for validation and importing JSON and will throw exceptions when not valid.
 These are the exceptional cases and not normal happy path.
 - Some constructors accept `null` values to indicate “use a default value here” but not used anywhere else in the App.
 All values passed around the Domain layer must be non-null.
 - I had to make `id` of objects public and mutable to work with Gson json importing, I don’t know a workaround for it.
-- I had to do some type introspection and casting in the data layer and to handle type-safe UUID’s.
+- I had to do some java reflection and casting in the data layer and to handle type-safe UUID’s.

 ## Code Style